lumigo-io/opentelemetry-java-distro/README.md

 ## Setup

-The set up of Lumigo OpenTelemetry Distro for Java is made of the three following steps:
+The setup of Lumigo OpenTelemetry Distro for Java is made of the three following steps:
 1. [Download](#download) the Lumigo OpenTelemetry Distro for Java
 2. [Configure](#environment-based-configuration) the Lumigo tracer token
 3. [Activate](#tracer-activation) the Lumigo OpenTelemetry Distro for Java